thefilesareinthecomputer/google_gemini_pro_chat/README.md

 # Command Line Chat Interface for Google Gemini-Pro

-This is a simple command-line chat interface that leverages the Google Gemini-Pro generative AI model to facilitate conversational interactions.
-The tool is designed to be straightforward and user-friendly, without any superfluous features.
+This is a simple command-line chat interface for the Google Gemini-Pro model.
+The script is designed to be straightforward and easy to extend upon.

 ## Requirements

-- Python 3.x
+- Python 3.11+
-- An active internet connection
+- Internet connection
-- A valid Google Gemini API key
+- Google Gemini API key

 ## Setup